-Good governance drives everything that Slate does.
+Good governance underpins everything that Slate does.
 Integrity, accountability, and trust are at the core of Slate's culture.
-Slate believes that integrating ESG principles into its management practices, processes and systems is key to the long-term success of its business and is aligned with its commitment to good business conduct and ethics.
+Slate believes that integrating ESG practices into its operations, management practices, processes and systems is key to the long-term growth and success of its business.
+Slate has established an ESG Committee which is responsible for developing and reviewing Slate's ESG strategies, initiatives and ensuring a consistent approach to its ESG policy.
+The ESG Committee is chaired by the Global Head of ESG, it meets on a quarterly basis and reports to the Slate Management Committee.